-Our next topic is that of MFA project categories.
-Second to choosing to apply to the Museums for America grant program, this is likely to be your most important decision about your funding application.
-As you can see here, there are three: Lifelong Learning, Community Anchors and Catalysts, and Collections Stewardship and Public Access.
+With that concept of "project" in mind, let's turn to project categories.
+Second to choosing to apply to the Injpire!
+Grants for Small Museums funding opportunity, this is likely to be the most important decision you make about your funding application.
+As you can see here, there are three options: Lifelong Learning, Community Anchors and Catalysts, and Collections Stewardship and Public Access.

-Why is your decision about which category to choose so important?
+Why is your decision about which project category to choose so important?
 For one thing, your application will be reviewed by museum professionals who have experience and expertise in these general categories.
 And for another, your application will be competing against others who have chosen the same category.
 In short, the entire review process incorporates an assumption that your project aligns with the category you've identified.
 It's an important choice, and it's important to get it right.